-Practical: Anatomy: Dissection of the abdominal cavity

-IV.-V.a.
-Dissection of the blood vessels.
+Practical: Anatomy: Dissection of the abdominal cavity IV.-V.a.
+Dissection of the blood | Practical: Anatomy: True pelvis and perineal vessels.
 Discussion of the abdominal lymphatic system.
-Removing the intestines from the duodeno-jejunal flexure to the sigmoid colon-rectal border (only from one cadaver).
+Removing the intestines from the duodeno-jejunal flexure to the sigmoid colonrectal border (only from one cadaver).
 Cut and demonstrate the inner surface of different parts of the intestine (including the cecum).
 In the cadaver from which intestines were removed dissect the structures of the retroperitoneal region. b.
 Topography and relations of the stomach, duodenum, pancreas and spleen.
 Liver: inspect and make a drawing of the visceral (inferior) surface.
-Make schematic drawings of the relations of abdominal organs.
 Topography and sheaths of the kidney.
 Layers of the retroperitoneal space.
 Histology: a.
-SELF CONTROL REMEDIALb.
+SELF CONTROL REMEDIAL b.
 Urogenital system - part one 1.
 Kidney - coronal section (HE stain)